How long do you have to pay alimony after a divorce? Is it for months, years or forever?

 - A reduction in the paying person’s income,

-- An unforeseeable increase in the paying person’s expenses,
+- An increase (typically unexpected) in the paying person’s expenses, or

 - Retirement at retirement age